 Income before tax is deducted.

-Index-tracker funds invest in most or all of the same shares, and in a similar proportion, as the index they are tracking, for example the FTSE 100 index.
+Index-tracker funds invest in most or all of the same shares, and in a similar proportion, as the index they are tracking, for example the FTSE 100 Index.
 Index-tracker funds aim to produce a return in line with a particular market or sector, for example, Europe or technology.
 They are also sometimes known as 'tracker funds'.

-Is the name of our service that allows you to manage your investment and/or pension online seven days a week.
-You can change your contributions, switch funds or simply check up on your investment funds whenever it suits you.Registering and using My Account is fast and simple - just visit: www.legalandgeneral.com/login
+Is the name of our service that allows you to manage some of our products online.
+For some pension plans you can change your contributions, switch funds or simply check up on the value of your plan whenever it suits you.Registering and using My Account is fast and simple - just visit: www.legalandgeneral.com/login

 Income after tax is deducted.